juliogomez/devops/README.md

 <img src="./images/serverless_landscape.png">
 </p>

 For our tests you can choose your favourite managed k8s offering, I will go with [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) but please feel free to use the one you prefer.
 That’s exactly the point of using FaaS over k8s… __portability__.
-You may learn more about how to use GKE in [one of my past posts](https://blogs.cisco.com/developer/leverage-public-cloud).

 It’s time to start testing some of the most interesting FaaS engines available out there!